CoreLedger-TEOS/API/README.md

 1. Click on **Environments** tab in the left sidebar.
 2. Click on `TEOS API [PILOT]-Api-Key` environment.
 3. Change current value of **env.authToken** variable to your api key token.
-5. Save all the changes pressing **ctrl + s** combination or click save button in the top right corner of environment window.
+5. Save all the changes pressing **ctrl + s** combination or click **Save** button in the top right corner of environment window.

 You can now select the `TEOS API [PILOT]-Api-Key` environment when making requests to the CoreLedger TEOS API.

-## Prerequisites for Running Tests
+## Prerequisites for Running requests

-Before running tests, you will need to ensure that you use `TEOS API [PILOT]-Api-Key` environment:
+Before running requests, you will need to ensure that you use `TEOS API [PILOT]-Api-Key` environment:

-- Click on Environment dropdown in the top right corner of the screen and change current environment (**No Environment** by default) to `TEOS API [PILOT]-Api-Key`
+- Click on Environment dropdown in the top right corner of the screen and change current environment (**No Environment** by default) to `TEOS API [PILOT]-Api-Key`.

+And we are done, now you can use `Teos Api` Collection to explore our API.